sew-k/Sudoku-solver-javafx/README.md

 ### Application features

+- Solve Sudoku board with game difficulty set on: easy/ medium/ hard
-- Automatically solving any uploaded Sudoku board
+- Automatically (CPU) solving any uploaded Sudoku board
 - Checking if given Sudoku board is valid
 - Managing the loading, saving, and custom setup of Sudoku boards